 Another difference caused by the pandemic has been client flexibility, both in terms of security and project timelines.
 Robert comments, “The clients have gotten a twist in terms of security.
 While regulations are still reasonably strict, studios have quickly become more open to people seeing images at home to ensure work can continue.”

-Later this month, Rise FX will be opening their first studio outside of Germany, in London.
+Recently, Rise FX opened its first studio outside of Germany, in London.
 Due to the amount of work that is happening in London, this move marks a positive step in the studio’s future.
 Robert comments, “I’m really looking forward to having a studio nearer some of our clients.
 Having the ability to host screenings there will definitely be a plus.”

 You are seeing this because you are using a browser that is not supported.
 The YellowDog website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows